What to Do in Rome: Complete Guide for First Timers

 Campo de’ Fiori

 This historic square, at the southwestern end of the neighborhood just a few blocks from the Tiber, has roots in Ancient Rome.
-That’s where it gets it’s name – “field of flowers” – which refers to the fact that this used to be open space before the expansion of Rome swallowed it up.
+That’s where it gets its name – “field of flowers” – which refers to the fact that this used to be open space before the expansion of Rome swallowed it up.

 Today, this square has two sides.
 In the morning, you’ll find a bustling market with flowers, fruits and vegetables, and the kind of over-priced, mass-produced souvenirs that you’ll find at every other shop in Rome.